kalyani-ks/AWS-S3-to-Redshift-ETL-Pipeline/Lamda/start_workflow_function.md

 ## Start_workflow_function
- This Lamda function receives event via event bridge then do some checks and starts glue workflow.
+ This Lambda function receives an event via event bridge, then performs some checks and starts the Glue workflow.

  ```python